Winther Hall 6035

-UW-Whitewater's Counselor Education Program is a thorough and comprehensive learning experience that stands out among its competitors.
-Though the field is changing, we are one of few counseling programs in the state that is CACREP accredited.
+Though there are some key differences among all state programs and they offer a wide variety of experience, Whitewater’s Counselor Education program is a thorough and comprehensive learning experience that stands out among its competitors.
+First, though the field is changing, we are one of few programs in the state that are CACREP accredited.
 More information on CACREP is available at cacrep.org.

-Another unique aspect of our program is the training that takes place through the Winther Counseling Lab, which is staffed by UW-Whitewater Counselor Education graduate students during their practicum semester.
-The Winther Counseling Lab is committed to providing free and confidential individual/group counseling services to UW-Whitewater students and community members.
-Supervision and consultation is provided by licensed Counselor Education faculty members.
+Second, a unique aspect of the program is the training that takes place through the Winther Counseling Services.
+The Winther Counseling Services is staffed by Counselor Education masters students during their practicum, and committed to providing free and confidential individual and group counseling services to UW-Whitewater students and community members.
+Supervision and consultation is provided by licensed Counselor Education Faculty.

-The lab is a suite of rooms consisting of two classrooms, four interview rooms, and an office/observation room located in Winther Hall 3004.
-All rooms are equipped with computers and cameras to allow for recording and observation of counseling sessions.
-In addition to being utilized in various classes, the Winther Counseling Lab is where practicum students receive a majority of their learning.
+Winther Counseling Services is a suite of rooms consisting of two classrooms, four interview rooms, and an office/observation room located in Winther Hall 3004.
+All rooms are equipped with computers and cameras to allow for recording and observing sessions.
+In addition to being utilized in various classes, the Winther Counseling Services is where students in their practicum experience will receive a majority of their learning.

-The job outlook for professional counselors is increasing nationwide at a rate of 26%, which is faster than the average rate.
-The job outlook for the field of higher education and school counseling is increasing at the rate of 12%, which is about the average rate.
-These increases in job outlook are very promising for the counseling field!
+The current job market for those entering the clinical mental health field of counseling is very promising.
+The outlook for this position is increasing nationwide at a rate of 26%, which is faster than the average rate.
+The job outlook for the field of higher education and school counseling is increasing at the rate of 12% which is about the average rate.
+Regardless there is an increase and this is very promising for all fields!

 While there is not portability of licenses (for most professions), our curriculum prepares you to move easily and meet the licensure requirements for other states (in both community and school settings).
 More information about licensure for community-based counselors can be found on ACA's website.
 More information about licensure for school counselors in different states can also be found here.
 Your program advisor will work with you to find answers to more specific questions.

-The university does not offer housing specifically for graduate students on campus.
-However, there are several residence halls that house upperclass students.
+The university does not offer housing specifically for graduate students on campus; there are several residence halls that house upper class students.
 In addition, there are various housing facilities off-campus.
-A majority of our students commute to campus from Milwaukee, Madison, Illinois, and many places in between!
-Many of our students carpool together, as well!
+A majority of our students commute to campus, driving from Milwaukee, Madison, Illinois and many places in between!
+Please inquire further should you be interested in carpooling!

 UW-Whitewater's Center for Students with Disabilities offer necessary services for all students regardless of disability and will work with the student to provide the appropriate supports.
 Additionally, our faculty and staff is dedicated to providing all students with the appropriate services in order to support the process of education and academic success!